massclown/HalfSwordTrainerMod/README.md

 * If it does, but the mod does not show UI or does not react to the keyboard shortcuts, check the logs for errors related to `HalfSwordTrainerMod`.

 ### I see the HUD/UI of the mod, but values are zero, buttons don't work and menus are empty

+> If you are on UE4SS 3.x.x, check that you have patched `BPModLoaderMod` as described in the installation instructions above.

 That means that `BPModLoaderMod` has worked correctly and loaded our Blueprint mod (that is the UI of the mod), but the actual Lua mod named `HalfSwordTrainerMod` can't work due to one of the possible reasons:
 * either it is missing in the `Mods` folder entirely,